awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Job status: FAILED

-A `FAILED` status indicates that the job has terminated due to an unhandled exception.
+A `FAILED` status indicates that the job has terminated due to a generic exception.

 Some possible causes for this are: